sahibammar/AppsFlyerPluginTestForIonicNative/README.md

-# AppsFlyerTest
+# AppsFlyer Plugin Test For Native Ionic App
-Testing AppsFlyer plugin for Ionic native which uses Capacitor.
-The project is tested for Android.
+The purpose pf this project is to test AppsFlyer plugin for Ionic native.
+Here we are using Capacitor instead of Cordova.
+The project is tested for Android on a physical Android device.

 ### Building node_modules:
 ```